 How it Works

 Each building (or broken access point) requires a certain amount of time to repair.
-You need villagers to help you repair them and you start off with one ( out of a potential maximum of 999 villagers ).
-The more villagers you tell to rebuild a particular shop/point the less time it will take (more on the exact timescales a bit further down).
+You need villagers to help you repair them and you start off with one (out of a potential maximum of 999 villagers).
+The more villagers you tell to rebuild a particular shop/point the less time it will take (we’ll talk more on the exact timescales later).

 The time taken is also calculated in real-time!
 This means that 1 minute in-game means a real-life 60 seconds needs to pass before the building work is finished.
 Fret not though; as this happens constantly as long as: